 How do I recognize a black widow spider?
 Where can they be found?

 Black widow spiders (Latrodectus species) are common to eastern Washington.
 A few small populations of black widows exist in western Washington.
 Adult female black widows have dangerous venom, but will often try to escape rather than bite, unless guarding their eggs.
 Female black widows are normally shiny black with a red hourglass marking on the underside of their abdomen.
 The marking can also be yellowish-orange and its shape can vary, resembling an hourglass, two marks, or a single dot.
 The body of an adult female is relatively large, about a half-inch long.

 Black widow spiders prefer dark undisturbed areas, such as woodpiles, bales of hay, water meter boxes, under eaves, and fences.
 Indoors, they may be found in undisturbed, cluttered areas in basements, crawl spaces, or unused areas of garages.
 Female black widows build messy-looking webs in or behind objects in secluded and protected locations.

 Are there other spiders that resemble a black widow spider?

 Yes.
-False black widow spiders (Steatoda grossa) closely resemble female black widow spiders, and are common in Washington.
-However, the false black widow spider are all black and do not have the red markings on their abdomen.
+False black widow spiders (Steatoda grossa) closely resemble female black widow spiders and are common in Washington.
+However, the false black widow spider is all black and doesn't have the red markings on their abdomen.
 False black widow spider bites do happen, but their venom is much less toxic than a black widow's.